usnistgov/cav-cosim/README.md

 ## 1. Software and Data Description

 - **Purpose and Maturity:**
-  - This ROS package demonstrates an Automatic Emergency Braking Feature (AEB) as an adaptation of the [carla-simulator/ros-bridge](https://github.com/carla-simulator/ros-bridge) package.
+  - This ROS package demonstrates an Automatic Emergency Braking (AEB) Feature as an adaptation of the [carla-simulator/ros-bridge](https://github.com/carla-simulator/ros-bridge) package.
-  - It aims to analyze the behavioral competency of the AEB feature in an automated vehicle under network-bound perturbations.
+  - It aims to analyze the behavioral competency of the AEB feature in an automated vehicle.
   - The package is designed to work with ROS2 Humble on Ubuntu 22.04 LTS and is restricted for demonstration purposes.

 - **Repository Contents:**
-  - Contains core ROS2 nodes, configuration files, and scripts needed to evaluate the Automatic Emergency Braking Feature.
+  - Contains core ROS2 nodes, configuration files, and scripts needed to evaluate the AEB Feature.

 - **Software and Dependencies:**
   - **Operating System:** Ubuntu 22.04 LTS